 Level of Complexity Nominated Traffic Officer - Level of Training / Experience Complex traffic management schemes which have significant impacts on delays or traffic rerouting.
 Successful completion of Transport and Main Roads approved Traffic Management Design Training course delivered by a registered training provider.
 Additional qualifications and/or experience as nominated in Clause 1 of Annexure MRTS02.1.
-Innovations, alternatives and departures from standards resulting in treatments An appropriately experienced RPEQ with successful completion of Transport and Main Roads approved

-Level of Complexity Nominated Traffic Officer - Level of Training / Experience other than specified in the MUTCD Part 3 or QGTTM.
-Traffic Management Design Training course delivered by a registered training provider.
+Innovations, alternatives and departures from standards resulting in treatments other than specified in the Queensland MUTCD Part 3 or QGTTM.
+An appropriately experienced RPEQ with successful completion of Transport and Main Roads approved Traffic Management Design Training course delivered by a registered training provider.
 TGS is selected from a suite of generic TGSs.
 Successful completion of Transport and Main Roads approved Traffic Management Implementation course delivered by a registered training provider.
-TGS is developed using the principles from the MUTCD Part 3 and QGTTM to develop site specific diagrams.
+TGS is developed using the principles from the Queensland MUTCD Part 3 and QGTTM to develop site specific diagrams.
 Successful completion of Transport and Main Roads approved Traffic Management Design Training course delivered by a registered training provider.